saudiequity/Abitur/README.md

 ▪︎ Data Science

-# New York Institute of Finance

-▪︎ M&A Concepts

 # Heriot Watt University Dubai

 ▪︎ DBA Thesis about "IT Challenges in Mergers and Acquisitions" (Dubai Businessman)